QICS Project aims and deliverables

 - Information that will support an ecological risk assessment of CCS.

-- A guide to minimising potential ecological impacts from CCS.
+- Guidelines to minimising potential ecological impacts from CCS.

 - Models that can evaluate a variety of hypothetical leak scenarios.